ibarwick/libfq/README.md

 file for details.

 It has been developed against Firebird 2.5.7, and should work with any 2.5-series servers.
-It has not been tested against other Firebird versions.
+A quick test has shown it works with Firebird 3, but as yet no susbtantial testing has been carried out.
+It has not been tested against Firebird 2.1 or earlier.

 Installation
 ------------